 If you’ve never experienced anxiety, it’s hard to understand what it is and how it affects those who have it.
 To be honest, even if you have experienced it putting it into words isn’t easy.
 But let’s just start with some of the basics.

 Anxiety isn’t “just worrying” or “stressing”.
 Saying anxiety is “just worrying” is like saying climate change is “making the earth a tad bit warm”.
 There are also many different types of anxiety—some more severe than others.
 And symptoms/issues are different for everyone.
 Not everyone has panic attacks.
-Not everyone suffers in social situations.
+Not everyone suffers from social situations.
 Not everyone can be helped with pills or therapy.
 It’s different for everyone.
 So if you know one type of anxiety, or one person with it, don’t assume you know how anxiety works for everyone.

 “But you shouldn’t get anxious about that… there’s nothing to worry about” – The most unhelpful things to ever say to someone with anxiety.
 It’s literally like saying “don’t be sick”, or telling English weather not to be cold.
 It’s something you cannot help, control, or change.
 Yes, you can find ways to cope, and a lot of people do come up with effective ways to control their anxiousness and phases of panic, but it’s not a quick fix.
 Trust me, we all wish it was as simple as “stop worrying”, but it’s not.